-Note that the two IP addresses configured in this panel should NOT be in the same subset
+Note that the two IP addresses configured in this panel should NOT be in the same subset.
+See Limitations on page Error!
+Bookmark not defined. for more details.

 Settings Tab - Redundancy Control

 When Ethernet Port Redundancy is active:

 - ETH1 is designated as the MAIN port

 - ETH2 is designated as the BACKUP port

 - The redundancy controls are active.